 Penning-In the Hungarian Partridge

 At MacFarlane Pheasants, we don’t raise the same old pheasants as other farms, and we don’t build all our outdoor pens the same.
-Our Hungarian partridges have different requirements than our ringneck and Manchurian Cross pheasants, so we cater to them just like we cater to our customers.
-Your average [...]
+We used to raise Hungarian partridges and [...]

 Read Post